darthspoosky/placementpro/docs/user_stories.md

 ### Admin Dashboard (`/admin/dashboard`)

-**User Story**: As a college admin, I want to see an overview of placement activities so that I can monitor overall performance.
+**User Story**: As a college admin, I want to see an overview of placement activities so that I can monitor overall performance and identify areas for improvement.

 **Acceptance Criteria**:
 - Key metrics dashboard (placement rate, active companies, etc.)
+- Diversity and inclusion metrics highlighting placement rates across different demographics
+- College tier-specific insights and benchmarks against similar institutions
+- Offline capability for key dashboard functions in low-connectivity environments
+- Resource usage optimization recommendations based on college's infrastructure level
 - Subscription usage information with upgrade prompts when approaching limits
-- Quick access to student management, company relations, and analytics
+- Quick access to student management, company relations, analytics, and alumni network
 - Notifications for important events and deadlines
 - Calendar view of upcoming recruitment activities
 - Quick action buttons for common tasks